joemaller/version-everything-with-npm/README.md

 Npm includes the wonderful [`npm version`][npm version] command.
 It's main purpose is to update the version number in `package.json`.
 As a bonus, if the package is also  a Git repository, the command will commit the updated `package.json` file *and tag the repository.*

-Several `version` sub-commands auto-increment package versions according to the SemVer specification.
+Several `version` sub-commands auto-increment package versions according to the [SemVer specification][semver].
 Starting from a v1.0.0, the three primary commands produce the  following:

 * `npm version patch` sets version to v1.0.1
 * `npm version minor` sets version to v1.1.0